AtomicXYZ/AtomicBot-discord/README.md

 7. Enjoy the features of the bot!

 # Invite the Bot
-Got to https://atomicxyz.tk/atomicbot to invite the bot and join the support server
+Go to https://atomicxyz.tk/atomicbot to invite the bot and join the support server

 # Commands and features